preference toml

 - RULERS argues that executable rubrics, evidence anchoring, and calibrated scales beat loose prompt phrasing for reliable judging.

-The common thread is boring and useful: explicit criteria plus explicit feedback loops.
+the common thread is boring and useful: explicit criteria plus explicit feedback loops.

 Practical Notes

-Keep the vocabulary plain.
+the vocabulary stays plain.

 Empirical Findings (Starfish Method)